 Battery technology has advanced in recent years, with new players on the market making it more competitive.
-There are a number of different battery technologies out in the market and choosing one really depends on one’s needs & budget.
+So what the advantages of installing solar and what are the cons?

 Want to go off-grid, have a solar battery backup system or merely increase your level of self-reliance?
 Well, your goal will impact the type of battery system you invest in.
 Energy Storage Systems [ESS] aren’t for everyone though, so here we look at the pros and cons of investing in an ESS.
 Luckily there are probably more pros than cons to investing in energy storage, especially when it comes to solar power.
 The pros vary and depend on the type of system setup. i.e. grid-tied with battery backup vs off-grid mode.
 This can also be referred to as AC coupled [‘on-grid’ system] or DC coupled [‘off-grid’ system] battery systems.

 AC coupled: An AC coupled battery system works by feeding the Direct Current [DC] produced by your solar panels, through the traditional standalone string inverter & then into the Solar Battery system for storage and use at a later time.

 A good example of this kind of battery is the Tesla Powerwall.
 Both single-phase and 3 phase properties can utilise the Tesla Powerwall battery system.

 This type of solar battery is unique as it accepts AC current from the solar inverter and it stores it inside the battery component.
 In addition to the battery component which holds power, these types of AC coupled battery devices also have an in-built rectifier/inverter which converts some of the AC current, back to DC within the battery system, so it can charge the battery component.
 The portion of the AC power that gets fed to the battery component is then fed back to the house via the metre box, so it can be used within the dwelling.

 What Is a DC Coupled Solar Battery?